 Sunshine just makes things better, and summer is when Sydney truly comes alive.
 Ready to get outdoors, soak up the sun and make the most of Sydney with your friends?
-Whether it's kicking back in the great outdoors or trying out the latest event that guarantees a good time, here are five great places to be with your mates this summer.
+Whether it's kicking back in the great outdoors or trying out the latest event that guarantees a good time, here are some great places to be with your mates this summer.
 Fresh ideas for catch-ups deserve a refreshing drink like Lipton Ice Tea to help you cool down.

-Five top places to be this summer
+Top places to be this summer

 This six-kilometre walking track hugs the coastline and dips in and out of Sydney's most popular beaches.
 It spans Bondi, Tamarama and Bronte Beaches, as well as the secluded nook that is Gordons Bay, a good place to swim and snorkel.
 That coastline is spectacular from every direction, and when you get to Coogee you'll find parkland ideal for a picnic or barbecue.
 Get your mates together and connect with nature.